kkeerthivasan99/AWSS3/readme.md

 2. Install the required dependencies: pip install -r requirements.txt

-3. Configure the agent settings by following the instructions in the [Configuration](config.md) section.
+3. Configure the agent settings by adding adding the environment variables to [Configuration](secrets.env).

+4. Now the agent is ready to use.

 ## Usage

 To use the Autonomous Marketing ROI Optimization Agent:

-1. Initialize the agent with the necessary data and context.
+1. Initialize the agent with the necessary data.

 2. Ask your business questions related to marketing ROI optimization.